 To avoid a siloed approach, PartnersGlobal combines this government-level intervention with bold and creative reforms to address other factors that can drive a system of corruption.

 What Can PartnersGlobal Offer?

-We can offer training to join a cadre of anti-corruption practitioners, and work with local governments and other organizations to implement our anti-corruption process.
+We can offer training to anti-corruption practitioners and work with local governments and other organizations to implement our anti-corruption process.
 Where we have supported local government leaders to address corruption, three positive results have emerged:

 - A deeper, shared understanding of the vulnerabilities to corruption

 - A plan of action for curing and preventing corruption